ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 To learn more about context objects and how they get sent, please refer to __Verse API data__ and __Sending and receiving data from Verse__ in the [Further Reading](#further-reading) section at the end of the tutorial.

-For adding the UI link on the bizCard, we specified `com.ibm.appreg.object.person` as the value for the `object` property under `extensions`, and set its title to `"Person Templated Link"` via the `title` property.
+For adding the UI link on the bizCard, we specified `com.ibm.appreg.object.person` as the value for the `object` property under `extensions`, and set its title to `"Person Action"` via the `title` property.
 In the next section, you will learn how to add UI buttons on different parts of the Verse UI.

 ---